Frank Weston Benson

-Biography

-Early years
+Early life

 Frank Weston Benson was born to George Wiggin Benson, a successful cotton broker, and Elisabeth Poole, from families who founded Salem, Massachusetts.
 Benson obtained his appreciation of the sea from his grandfather, Captain Samuel Benson.
 When he was 12, he was given a sailboat in which he explored the waterways and marshes and raced against his brother, John Prentiss Benson.
 To encourage educational activity, Benson's parents gave their children a weekly allowance to foster independent study and hobbies, such as Salem's Hamilton Hall dance classes, Lyceum lectures or equipment for photography.
 The brothers kept active by participating in sports, as well as fishing and hunting.

 Benson's father gave him a shotgun and taught him how to hunt shore birds along the North Shore and wildfowl in the local fields and marshes.
 He spent nearly all of his weekends hunting or fishing in the fields, marshes and streams.
 To his good friend Dan Henderson, he wrote of their childhood adventures:

 "We used to spend our Saturdays chasing coot and old squaws in Salem Harbor.
 Then, after working hard all day to get one bird, in we would assemble at Sam Shrum’s or mine and chew the rag until we were so sleepy we could not hold up our heads.
 What a minute account each had to give of each movement of every bird seen and every shot missed.
 It was almost criminal to miss an easy shot in those days, so many excuses had to be invented.
 One word would have served for all in my case if it had been invented then, I was generally 'rattled,' I think, when you and I went ducking."

 His brother, John Prentiss Benson, was an architect and painter in his own right.
 Both sons may have been influenced by their mother, Elisabeth Poole Benson, who Frank once remarked, had "a little room" on the top floor of their house where she would go to paint and "forget about the rest of the world".